vincentdhuynh/MyProjects/README.md

 # Data Analysis Portfolio

-This repository contains portfolio of data analysis projects for the purpose of self-learning.
-Presented in the form of MySQL and Microsoft Excel files.
+This repository contains portfolio of data analysis projects for the purpose of self-learning and presentation of skills developed, in the form of MySQL and Microsoft Excel files.

 1. Microsoft Excel - Coffee Sales Dashboard.